nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module01_containers-and-containerization/part02-understanding-the-benefits-of-containers/06_up_review-of-docker-concepts-n-understanding-a-dockerfile.md

-# Review of Docker Concepts and Understanding a Dockerfile
+# Module 1 - Part 2 - Section 6: Reading - Review of Docker Concepts and Understanding a Dockerfile
 **Estimated time needed**: 30 minutes

 This reading is designed to enhance your understanding of Docker concepts and guide you through the process of comprehending a Dockerfile.